swaap-labs/swaap-v2-monorepo/README.md

 ### Exceptions

-- All files in the `openzeppelin` directory of the [`v2-solidity-utils`](./pkg/solidity-utils) package are based on the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) library, and as such are licensed under the MIT License: see [LICENSE](./pkg/solidity-utils/contracts/openzeppelin/LICENSE).
+- All files in the `openzeppelin` directory of the [`balancer-v2-solidity-utils`](./dep/solidity-utils) package are based on the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) library, and as such are licensed under the MIT License: see [LICENSE](./dep/solidity-utils/contracts/openzeppelin/LICENSE).
-- The `LogExpMath` contract from the [`v2-solidity-utils`](./pkg/solidity-utils) package is licensed under the MIT License.
 - All other files, including tests and the [`pvt`](./pvt) directory are unlicensed.